-• Screening measures such as and Northwest Evaluation Association (NWEA) Measures of Academic Progress (MAP) reading assessment and Early Literacy CBMs (Houghton Mifflin Harcourt) will be used to help identify students who are at risk in the areas of phonemic awareness, phonics, fluency, vocabulary, and comprehension.
+• Screening measures: Northwest Evaluation Association (NWEA) Measures of Academic Progress (MAP) reading assessment.
+This assessment will be used to help identify students who are at risk in the areas of phonemic awareness, phonics, fluency, vocabulary, and comprehension.
 Students at or above benchmark are considered at grade level and generally need only core instruction to achieve reading benchmarks.

-Both MAP and CBMs are administered in the fall, winter, and spring to students in kindergarten through grade 3.
-NWEA MAP is computer based and given in the fall, winter, and spring to students in grades K-7.
-Both screening measures are designed to quickly and efficiently assess pre-reading and reading skills.
-These measures are combined with teacher observations and data to determine instructional needs.
+MAP, a computer-based assessment, is administered in the fall, winter, and spring to students in grades K-8.
+This screening measure is designed to quickly and efficiently assess pre-

-- Outcome based/summative curriculum assessments are administered to assess students' growth.
+- reading and reading skills.
+These measures are combined with teacher observations and data to determine instructional needs. - Outcome based/summative curriculum assessments are administered to assess students' growth.
 Test results are used to determine whether students have acquired the skills and strategies to be on-track for grade level success.
 In addition to the curriculum assessments, grade 3 students will take the Minnesota Comprehensive Assessment (MCAs) in the spring.
 Students who meet or exceed MCA proficiency measures are considered at grade level and are likely to need only core instruction. - Diagnostic assessment results inform instructional planning in order to meet students' individual needs.
 Assessments may vary and are administered on an as needed basis.
 Assessment data and classroom observations are analyzed to determine if students need additional support or interventions.
 Once interventions are implemented, progress monitoring is used to determine whether students are making sufficient progress in literacy development.
 An MTSS protocol specifies steps to determine the effectiveness of instruction and progress monitoring needs. - Teachers assess students' reading levels a minimum of two times per year to determine the appropriate instructional level.
-The Fountas and Pennell Benchmark System is used for this assessment.
+The Fountas and Pinnell Benchmark System is used for this assessment.
 Information is used for guided reading instruction in order to "match" students to developmentally appropriate reading material.
 Guided reading instruction is a prescriptive response to students' needs.